-We just want you to know that if you don’t feel like you totally fit in any of the typical digital nomad boxes, not to worry.
-We don’t either, and that’s a good thing.
-Because just like not all drinks are cocktails, not all of our digital nomads are engineers, travel full-time without a home base, or even have a remote job.
+A digital nomad or remote worker is generally someone who doesn’t go to a specific office every day.
+But if you don’t fit in any of the typical digital nomad boxes, don’t worry.
+We don’t think we’re typical either and like living outside the box.
+Just like not all drinks are cocktails, not all digital nomads are engineers, live abroad full-time in a travel program, or even have a remote job.

-There are only three caveats all Hacker Paradise participants must have; an open mind and eagerness to try new things, a project (of any kind) to work on, and a total acceptance of adhering to the #noassholes rule.
-That leaves a pretty broad spectrum of individuals, but also ensures comfort for everyone else around them.
+There are only three things all Hacker Paradise participants must have.
+An open mind and eagerness to try new things, a project (of any kind) to work on, and a total acceptance of adhering to the #noassholes rule.
+That leaves room for a pretty broad spectrum of individual types, but also ensures comfort for everyone else around them.